Team Building Activities & Strategies for Business Owners and Managers

-A team is a group of two or more people who have an ongoing relationship in which they interact and influence one another’s behavior as well as performance and work towards achieving a common goal.
-The result produced by a team is more than the sum total of each of the individuals acting in his/her own way.
+A team is a group of more than two people who work towards achieving a common goal.
+The result produced by a team is much more than the sum total of the individual results.

-Team building is a process of assigning roles within the team, improving effectiveness and efficiency by building interpersonal relationships and trust among members, and enabling them to work towards a common goal.
+Team building is a process of assigning roles within the team and making each member to work towards achieving a common goal.

 It is necessary for an organization to quickly respond to change.
-When it comes to responsiveness to change in an organization, employees who implement strategies should engage in decision making about those strategies too.
+For this reason, employees who implement strategies should engage in decision making as well.
 This can be achieved only through teamwork.

 Meet social needs

 Teamwork provides opportunities to meet social needs and enjoy a sense of achievement or involvement.
 This usually happens when highly skilled employees get a chance to do something meaningful.